Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

-The 2019 Oscars, aka the 91st annual Academy Awards, are this Sunday.
+The 2019 Oscars, aka the 91st annual Academy Awards, are today.
 As if you didn't know.

 But maybe you don't know where you can stream the show live, or the start times and everything else necessary to make your Oscars 2019 experience go off without a hitch.

 That's where we come in.
 We've listed the top ways to watch online -- including free options that are nice and legal -- as well who's nominated for Best Picture, Best Actor and all the rest.
-Yes, Black Panther is up for best picture (as well as best costume design) and might even have a slight chance, but it's not our top prediction.
+Yes, Black Panther is up for best picture (as well as best costume design) and might even have a slight chance, though Roma's our top prediction.

 Want to know more?
 Read on.